 I deeply appreciate Wright’s fresh insight into the Scripture, and I believe he has clearly articulated part of Paul’s understanding of Israel’s life under the Torah: Israel’s life under the Torah was meant to increase sin and show it to be extremely sinful.
 To some degree, this perspective clarifies why Jesus’ death uniquely atones for the sin of the world.

-Pastors and leaders will benefit from reading Wright’s tome because it will open their eyes to the massive implications of the cross to the integral role of Israel in the story of the Gospel, but they will need to be wary of Wright’s tendency to create either-ors.
+Pastors and leaders will benefit from reading Wright’s tome because it will open their eyes to how the cross plays an integral role in the story of Israel, but they will need to be wary of Wright’s tendency to create either-ors.
 Further, the displacing of penal substitution for vocational substitution in Wright creates more problems than it solves.
 For this reason, I would point those who want to understand the meaning of the cross to J. I. Packer’s famous essay What Did the Cross Achieve?
 In Wright, we have a creative individual who bucks the traditional.
 In Packer, we have a faithful individual who uses tradition to understand the truth of the Bible.
 Of the two Anglicans, Packer will have my vote every time.

 Note: Update on April 21, 2017.
 I received this book for free from the publisher in exchange for a review.
 But I was nor am under any obligation to provide a positive review.